Priority review

+Priority review is a designation granted by the U.S. Food and Drug Administration (FDA) to certain drug applications that, if approved, would provide significant improvements in the treatment, diagnosis, or prevention of serious conditions.
+Under this designation, the FDA aims to take action on an application within six months, compared to ten months under standard review.

+Priority review does not change the standards for approval or the amount of evidence required to demonstrate a drug's safety and effectiveness.
+Instead, it allows the FDA to allocate additional resources to the evaluation of promising therapies.
+The designation is one of several expedited programs used by the FDA to facilitate the development and review of drugs that address unmet medical needs.

 Priority review is a program of the United States Food and Drug Administration (FDA) to expedite the review process for drugs that are expected to have a particularly great impact on the treatment of a disease.
 The priority review voucher program is a program that grants a voucher for priority review to a drug developer as an incentive to develop treatments for disease indications with limited profitability.

 Priority review vouchers are currently earned by pharmaceutical companies for the development and approval of drugs treating neglected tropical diseases, rare pediatric diseases, and "medical countermeasures" for terrorism.
 The voucher can be used for future drugs that could have wider indications for use, but the company is required to pay a fee (approximately $2.8 million) to use the voucher.

 When seeking approval for a drug, manufacturers can apply to the FDA for priority review.
 This is granted when a drug is intended to treat a serious condition and would "provide a significant improvement in safety or effectiveness" over currently available treatments.
 A priority review voucher can be used when a drug does not fit these requirements, but the company wishes to expedite the review process.

 In 2007, Title XI of the Food and Drug Administration Amendments Act of 2007 created the priority review voucher program for neglected tropical diseases.
 This was extended in 2012 by the Food and Drug Administration Safety and Innovation Act to include rare pediatric diseases.
 The act built upon the tropical disease system and made amendments including a shorter notification to the FDA before exercising a voucher, a designation system so that early in the drug development cycle sponsors may use the possibility of earning a voucher in their valuation of their company, a requirement of a marketing plan and reporting of marketing, and indefinite transferability of the voucher.
 In 2016, medical countermeasures were added to the program.